How learning is like a pot-luck dinner

 I’ve often taken the stance that we can always learn something new from others, no matter how young or what their experience level.
 And, the reverse of that is true as well, we can all be teachers, we all have something to give.

-That’s what collaborative learning is all about, learning from, and teaching, our peers in a collaborative setting.
+That’s what collaborative learning is all about, acquiring knowledge from and teaching our peers in a collaborative setting.
 It’s like a pot-luck dinner where everyone takes something to the table to contribute.

 It’s a procedure that’s easy to put in place, cheap, and effective.
 You can see why it is attractive for businesses.